 Corporate Finance

-Key concepts in capital budgeting, including net present value (NPV) and internal rate of return (IRR).
+- Key capital budgeting concepts include net present value (NPV) and internal rate of return (IRR).

 Decision Analysis